 Leave your camping gear and the stress of finding a campsite behind when you take the family glamping near your favorite national parks instead.
 With glamping companies like Under Canvas sprouting luxurious camps near 10 national parks, it’s easier than ever to sleep outdoors comfortably.
 Interested in exploring Arches National Park?
 Head to Under Canvas’ Moab location.
 Want to see Great Smoky Mountains National Park?
 Head to Under Canvas’ location between Pigeon Forge, Tenn. and Gatlinburg, Tenn.
 When you arrive, you’ll walk into a gorgeously designed safari-style tent complete with beds, high-quality mattresses and luxurious linens.
 Some of the safari-style tents have in-tent flushing toilets and showers.
 Rechargeable in-tent lanterns illuminate your walk to the camp’s lobby or restaurant as do solar LED lights on the paths.

 2. You Don’t Have to Sleep in the Same Space as Your Kids

 Glamping camps offer an array of possibilities for sleeping scenarios.
 Depending on the age of your kids and your comfort levels, you can have them sleep in your tent or in a nearby tent.

-At Under Canvas’s eight locations, all near popular national parks, there are a number of tents you can choose from.
-When you step into the more affordable Safari with Four Twin Beds tent, you and the family can fall asleep together in luxurious linens with a communal bathroom steps away.
+At Under Canvas’s 10 locations, all near popular national parks, there are a number of tents you can choose from.
+When you step into the more affordable Safari with Three Twin Beds tent, you and the family can fall asleep together in luxurious linens with a communal bathroom steps away.
 But if you and your spouse would rather snuggle in a king bed, go for the Deluxe tent equipped with a king bed, additional cots for up to two children and an in-tent bathroom.